Updated: May 14

 However, my spirit thankfully never stopped poking holes in my grandmother’s teachings.
 Curiosity overwhelmed my respect one afternoon and I asked her, with genuine concern, “If God made Jesus, then who made God?”
 I might as well have purchased a one-way ticket to hell because my grandmother was appalled.
 Her reaction taught me that my faith in God and my curiosity could not live in the same house.
 It taught me that I could only have one over the other -- and for a curious bookworm like me, that simply wasn’t enough.

-Two years ago, when Facebook was still my jam, someone I respect replied to a comment I made to tell me the thing they admired about me most was my faith.
-Two weeks ago, a college student I currently advise nonchalantly ended our conversation by saying, “You know, you’re very spiritual.”
+Two years ago, when Facebook was still my jam, someone I highly respect replied to a comment I made to tell me the thing they admired about me most was my faith.
+Recently, a college student I advise nonchalantly ended our conversation by saying, “You know, you’re very spiritual.”
 Both comments left me with the same reaction; confused, suspicious, and doubtful.

 Different from the rules and dogma of religion, which undoubtedly benefit millions of people, this definition of spirituality allows for more nuance and curiosity -- that which my abuelita simply did not.
 Dr. Spencer goes on to say that spirituality explores multiple themes like love, compassion, life beyond death, amongst others on the path to “enlightenment.”
 With this definition, I’m more open to being spiritual because it relieves me of the fear, shame, guilt, and rules imposed by traditional Christianity.
 Religion creates a monolith out of spirituality, emphasizing rules that perpetuate patriarchy, anti-Blackness, and loss of self.
 This was my roadblock to spirituality, for many years.

 The freedom to define spirituality differently helped me love and trust God differently.
-I no longer see God as a punishing authority -- rather an energy with limitless love for me and everyone/thing around me.
+I no longer see God as a punishing authority -- rather a limitless love, for me and everyone/thing around me.
 Today I carry this definition with me and strengthen my faith by building on my belief in God.
 Between you and me, I rewrite Bible verses in my journal without the words “He/Him” or any of the other patriarchal languages to feel God’s presence.
 Psalm 23 is my anchor!

 So when I think about the fireball in LIC, I am reminded of my faith in something that is bigger than me, that speaks to me in the “language of all things” like the Alchemist says.
 My faith leans on openness and trust that I’m always taken care of.
 It reminds me of the little miracles in life like the breath in my body that I don’t orchestrate, or the cells in my body that do their job without my attention.
 I know that fireball was God speaking to me, and it has taken so much unlearning for me to have absolute faith in that.